nokpil/nokpil.github.io/_pages/about.md

 * Currently working on & interested in ‑

    - (mainly) Formulating and modelling emergence and evolution of social phenomena
-   - Substituting fundamental models in physics and network science by data‑driven ones
    - Automatically discovering new scientific concepts
    - Constructing collective intelligence with self‑organization and game‑theoretical approach